 Direct data distribution from data warehouses covers extracting consolidated and cleaned data directly from a data warehouse and distributing it to your GoodData workspaces.
 This article outlines essential data warehouse integration practices and provides links to detailed integration guides and best practices.

-You can integrate data from your Snowflake instance/Redshift cluster/BigQuery project directly into the GoodData platform.
-The Automated Data Distribution (ADD) process synchronizes data from Snowflake/Redshift/BigQuery with your customers’ workspaces based on a defined schedule.
+You can integrate data from your Snowflake instance, Redshift cluster or BigQuery project directly into the GoodData platform.
+The Automated Data Distribution (ADD) process synchronizes data from the warehouse with your customers’ workspaces based on a defined schedule.
 This is a key approach in building optimized multi-tenant analytics for all your customers and users without the runaway costs associated with executing direct queries to your data warehouse.
 For more information about ADD benefits and usage, see Automated Data Distribution Reference.

 Components of Direct Data Distribution